WHAT IT IS

 Before starting, take a moment to locate yourself in front of your paper... take a breath, a loud sigh, give your shoulders, arms, wrists and fingers a few exaggerated rolls & wiggles.
 Have a drawing material in each hand... maybe you want to set an intention for your practice, maybe you don't ....and then start drawing.

-- You can start by responding to your breath, to movement, music, the materials in your hands…
+- You can start by responding to your breath, physical sensation in your body, movement, music, the materials in your hands...

 - Please do not draw a picture of anything ...just make marks.